Klvxn/hotel-management-api/README.md

 ## Hotel Management API

-The Hotel Management API is a RESTful web service that allows you to manage hotel reservations, rooms, customers, and reviews.
+The Hotel Management API is a RESTful web service that allows you to manage hotel reservations, rooms, guests, and reviews.
 This README provides an overview of the API's functionality and how to use it.

 ### Table of Contents